MadeByIbukunoluwa/Hotel-room-booking-system/hotel-inventory-app/README.md

 followed the youtube tutorial - stopped at 14.14.32 - refactoring the functions - in the forms sectione

 this project still has bugs and errors in the console

+for the styles uncomment the bootstrap css link in the styles.css